stayliv3/gdb-static-cross/README.md

 * `activate-openwrt-toolchain.env` - place file in prebuilt OpenWRT toolchain root, source it for productivity, etc.
 * `activate-musl-toolchain.env` - place file in musl-cross-make toolchain root, source it for productivity, etc.
 * `gdbserver-7.12-static-build.sh` - shell script to build a static gdb-7.12 gdbserver using a cross-compile toolchain.
 Should be executed from gdb-7.12-/gdb/gdbserver/

+*Note that you can use the `--disable-build-with-cxx` option when configuring gdb-7.12/gdb/gdbserver in some cases to make your life easier*

 ### ATTENTION!